Arveto/ultimate-snack-manager_MobileApp/README.md

 # ultimate-snack-manager_MobileApp
-The mobile application of Arveto/ultimate-snack-manager.
-Powered by Cordova
+The mobile application of Arveto/ultimate-snack-manager [WIP]

+Using
+  > Cordova
+  > Framework7
+  > jQuery
+  > Sha512